-Please refer to the remediation policy information provided in Section 2 of this syllabus for information on College requirements and eligibility determination.
+All remediation exams for semester 3 will be confirmed based on availability.
+Refer to the remediation policy information provided in Section 2 of this syllabus for more information.

 Student Evaluation of the Course

 We want your feedback on how to improve this course.